kubevela/kubevela/docs/en/end-user/cloud-resources.md

 ---
-title: Provision and Consume Cloud Resources
+title: Provision and Consume Cloud Resources by Crossplane
 ---

 > ⚠️ This section requires your platform builder has already installed the [cloud resources related capabilities](../platform-engineers/cloud-services).